mtbinhitus/cnm-stock-prediction/README.md

    npm start
    ```

-6. Wait for the code to compile, the application will run on `localhost:3000`.
+6. Wait for the code to compile; the application will run on `localhost:3000`.

 7. Open another terminal.